Subgraph probability of random graphs with specified degrees and applications to chromatic number and connectivity: Abstract

 \section{Abstract}

 Given a graphical degree sequence ${\bf d}=(d_1,\ldots, d_n)$, let $\G(n,\bfd)$ denote a uniformly random graph on vertex set $[n]$ where vertex $ i$ has degree $d_i$ for every $1\le i\le n$.
-We give upper and lower bounds on the joint probability of an arbitrary set of edges in $\G(n,\bfd)$.
-These upper and lower bounds are approximately what one would get in the configuration model, and thus the analysis in the configuration model can be translated directly to $\G(n,\bfd)$, without conditioning on that the configuration model produces a simple graph.
-Many existing results of $\G(n,\bfd)$ in the literature can be significantly improved with simpler proofs, by applying this new probabilistic tool.
-One example we give is about the chromatic number of $\G(n,\bfd)$.
+We give upper and lower bounds on the joint probability of an arbitrary set of edges in $\G(n,\bfd)$, and we link these probability estimates to the corresponding probabilities in the configuration model.
+Then we show that many existing results of $\G(n,\bfd)$ in the literature can be significantly improved with simpler proofs, by applying this new probabilistic tool.
+One example we give concerns the chromatic number of $\G(n,\bfd)$.

 In another application, we use these joint probabilities to study the connectivity of $\G(n,\bfd)$.
-When $\Delta^2=o(M)$ where $\Delta$ is the maximum component of $\bfd$, we fully characterise the connectivity phase transition of $\G(n,\bfd)$.
+Under some rather mild condition on $\bfd$ --- in particular, if $\Delta^2=o(M)$ where $\Delta$ is the maximum component of $\bfd$ --- we fully characterise the connectivity phase transition of $\G(n,\bfd)$.
 We also give sufficient conditions for $\G(n,\bfd)$ being connected when $\Delta$ is unrestricted.